Life in the Boarding Department

 Supervised homework sessions take place every day between 6.30pm and 7.45pm, except on Saturday.
 During these sessions teaching and non-teaching staff are on hand to help with any difficulties.

-Dinner takes place at 5.30, with a further snack at 8.15, and students head off for bed at around 9.30pm.
+Dinner is at 5.30pm, with a further snack at 8.15pm, and students head off for bed at around 9.30pm.

 Activities and events